fluid-project/infusion-docs/src/documents/tutorial-userInterfaceOptions/UserInterfaceOptions.md

 1. the selector of the container for the component, and
 2. an options object for configuring the component.

-The selector for our UI Options will be the classname of the `<div>` we created in [Step 1](#download-and-install-the-infusion-library).
-In this markup, the selector is `".flc-prefsEditor-separatedPanel"`.
+The selector for our UI Options will be the classname `flc-prefsEditor-separatedPanel` of the `<div>` we created earlier.

 The options tell the component about three things: